 Essential travel costs (flights, accommodations, most meals, health insurance for international locations, site tickets) are covered by the GELT grant.
 As a result of this funding, participation in a GELT course costs no more than enrolling in a regular on-campus course.
 Students are only responsible for their tuition and associated campus fees, as usual.
 Financial aid is available to eligible students during the academic year and Wintersession.

 GELT courses are capped at 12 participants, so students typically must submit an application to the instructor in order to be considered for enrollment in the course.
-Please contact the professor for more information on the application process.
+Please view the Course Offerings page for more information on the application process.

 Note: Students do not need to apply for GELT grant funding.
 Faculty who are offering GELT courses have already received the funding for the group of enrolled students.